-Workflows are a very powerful feature.
-A workflow lets you map out exactly what to do with a customer segment, like sending a message, waiting a set amount of time (a "delay"), changing a property, etc. And workflows can be triggered by any event or property.
-Read the Introduction to Workflows.
+Journeys are a very powerful feature.
+A journey lets you map out exactly what to do with a customer segment, like sending a message, waiting a set amount of time (a "delay"), changing a property, etc. And journeys can be triggered by any event or property.
+Read the Introduction to Journeys.

 This is another term for your subscribers or contacts.
 Every email address you have in Iterable is a user or subscriber/contact.
 Read the User Profile Overview.

 Webhooks are a way to notify a web service that something happened, and optionally to take an action.
 Iterable's webhook support is a way to integrate it with any third-party system or your own backend.